prabhat-123/Attendance_System_Using_Face_Recognition/README.md

      On Linux or Mac:
      python3 -m venv venv

+     #Recommended
+     On Anaconda Prompt (Windows)

+     conda create -n "your virtual environment name" python=3.6 (The code is tested and implemented in 3.6 so install python 3.6) e.g.

+     conda create -n facialrecognition python=3.6

 ##### ii) After creating a virtual environment in a working directory, you need to activate the virtual environment: